 That afternoon, as we went to the beach for our family sunset time, we kept encouraging Maya with our words, telling her how brave she was for learning to use the boogie board for the first time, and how kind she was for sharing the shovel with her friend.
 I now wanted to draw focus on her inner qualities rather than her looks, which I had already done earlier by sitting her in front of the mirror.
 I wanted to make her understand that her superpowers were those that she already possesses and are available to her anytime.
 So what are Maya’s superpowers that we are encouraging her to use every day?

 Sharing is definitely a great and important one!
 Being friendly and approachable is another.
 Being brave when trying new activities or going to the doctor.
 Politeness when interacting with friends and strangers alike.
 Self-love and love for others that help the world to be a kinder and better place.
+Caring for our Mother Earth by picking up plastics and saving lights and water.
 Have fun coming up with your own ideas or let your kids do that!

 Here are 7 qualities (or superpowers) that you can remind your son or daughter they possess and to practice daily, so they can grow up to be winners for life!